bollu/bollu.github.io/README.txt

 - In the folded model, pick an imaginary line on which only *valley creases* lie
 - also, all the hinge creases are perpendicular to this imaginary line.
-- A model is axial box pleated if there is an axis such that all hinge creases are orthogonal to this imaginary line
+- A model is axial box pleated if there is an axis such that all hinge creases are orthogonal to this imaginary line.

 #### Axial plus i creases